cap-js/docs/node.js/best-practices.md

 ```

 :::details Compatibility option
-For compatibility, the content information can be conveyed using a result object specifying the information as it would be available if extracted from the proper cds annotations.
+If needed for compatibility reasons, convey the content information using a result object specifying the information as it would appear if extracted from the appropriate CDS annotations.
 In the returned object, `value` is an instance of [stream.Readable](https://nodejs.org/api/stream.html#class-streamreadable) and the properties `$mediaContentType`, `$mediaContentDispositionFilename`, and `$mediaContentDispositionType` are used to set the respective headers.

 ```js